 6 Reasons to Teach at Mott Hall Charter School

-Our mission is to prepare our scholars for entry to and success in top high schools in New York City and beyond.
+Our mission is to prepare our scholars in mind, body, and character to succeed in top high schools, colleges, and careers by becoming inquisitive, open-minded, and compassionate citizens of the world.
 But we are really here to transform lives and shift the trajectories of families in the South Bronx.
 Every day we encourage our scholars, and ourselves, to rise to the challenge of living our core values of Responsibility, Integrity, Scholarship, and Excellence to the fullest.

 Our Whole Child Approach